Team207-S2024/team207-s2024/assignments/teamorganization.md

 reminded to either complete their work or to upload it to the Google Drive.
 Outside of the roles stated above, each person still has their own responsibility to their own work to complete on-time.

-## Team Coordination ad Accounability
+## Team Coordination and Accounability

 As stated previously, each person will be expected to be at least somewhat engaged in the Discord server and respond accordingly to what is being asked in it.
 It’s a requirement that each person attempts to contribute to group discussions